 Exploring other debt solutions can prove vital for business owners and company directors.
 One practical alternative is entering into a voluntary arrangement with creditors.
 This approach allows a company and lender to agree on a plan to pay off debts over time, often leading to reduced payments or extended timelines.

-It requires permission of the court and offers flexibility to manage financial challenges without the strict conditions of a moratorium.
+It requires permission of the High Court and offers flexibility to manage financial challenges without the strict conditions of a moratorium.

 Another option worth considering is seeking professional debt advice and assistance from insolvency practitioners.
 They understand the ins and outs of administration (law), forbearance, and how best to deal with people you owe money.